 - The Sunna (what Mohammed did and said) is more important than the Koran in a Muslim’s daily life.

 Dr. Warner coined the term, Foundational School of Islamic studies, which holds that Islam is found in the Trilogy of Koran, Sira and Hadith.
 All evaluation of Islamic history and current activity is caused by the doctrine found in this Trilogy.
 Therefore, it is impossible to understand any Muslim or Islamic action without knowing the doctrine that is its cause.

 Dr. Warner postulates that there are three independent views of Islam that are not reconcilable.
 The three views are believer-centric, apoligist-centric and Kafir-centric.
 The believer-centric view is the view of a Muslim.
 Apologist-centric is based upon the apologetic view of non-Muslims.
 Kafir-centric is the view of the non-Muslim.
 A comprehensive knowledge of Islam must include all three.
 These views cannot be resolved, but each must stand-alone.

 Dr. Warner founded the Center for the Study of Political Islam (CSPI) and is its director.
 He has produced a dozen books, including a Koran, a biography of Mohammed and a summary of the political traditions of Mohammed.
 He also developed the first self-study course on Political Islam.
 He has given talks nationally and internationally about Islamic political doctrine.
-He writes articles and produces news Bulletins that record the suffering of the victims caused by Political Islam.

 Bill Warner is the nom de guerre of Bill French.